wey-gu/fraud-detection-datagen/README.md

 julia install.ji
 ```

-Configure the `config.toml` as you wish, and run:
+Configure the `config.toml` as you wish, where options were documented inline, then just run:

 ```bash
 python3 data_generator.py